jarrodmillman/stat159/syllabus.md

 ### Week 11

 Parallel and cloud computing.
+Brief overview of computer and network architectures.

 Tuesday--present progress.
 Thursday--code review and reproducibility review.

 ### Week 12

-Tips on giving good talks and posters; examples of bad talks and posters.
+How to give good talks and posters; examples of bad talks and posters.
+The good, the bad, and the ugly of data visualization.

 ### Week 13